BeyondCombustion/Beginners-Start-Here/README.md

 # New Vapors Guide

-## This project is not about nicotine or tobacco.
+## This project is NOT about nicotine or tobacco.

 ### This project is for anyone interested in vaping cannabis dry herbs or concentrates.